 The Best CEOs Respond

 The CEO of a company is responsible for 3 things: the vision of the company, the talent, and cash flow.
 The latter two are largely affected by the vision.
-Without a strong vision the company may deteriorate into an unkempt invalid.
+Without a strong vision the company may deteriorate into an unrecognizable asset on the decline.

 There are different degrees of visionaries.
 Most CEOs just aren’t visionaries and are lucky a competitor doesn’t come along and destroy their margin.
 Many people tend to think of Steve Jobs when they think of the quintessential visionary.
 It’s eye opening when you recognize he spent 12 years at NeXT, and he was 50 when the iPhone started development.
 He had over 30 years working alongside other brilliant people before developing the product that would catapult Apple into the multi-trillion dollar company it is today.
 Steve responded to customers: